 addr: string, remote ip

 |AT+CIPSEND=length||Set length of the data that will be sent.
 For normal send (single connection).|

 length: data length, MAX 2048 bytes

-After command is executed “>” is returned to indicate ‘ready to accept data of specified length‘.
+After the command is executed, “>” is returned to indicate ‘ready to accept data of specified length‘.